bdusell/pycfg/README.md

 Demo
 ----

-The demos/ directory has a number of driver programs demonstrating the use of various parts of the library.
+The `demos/` directory has a number of driver programs demonstrating the use of various parts of the library.
 For example, the command

     cd src; python ../demos/glr_demo.py ../demos/grammars/gra.txt

-will bring up a prompt for input symbols to be parsed with respect to the ambiguous grammar described in demos/grammars/gra.txt, and then generate and display images of the resulting parse trees.
-In this case the input alphabet consists of the characters 'n' for noun, 'd' for determiner, 'v' for Vendetta...
-I mean verb, and 'p' for preposition.
+will bring up a prompt for input symbols to be parsed with respect to the ambiguous grammar described in `demos/grammars/gra.txt`, and then generate and display images of the resulting parse trees.
+In this case the input alphabet consists of the characters 'n' for noun, 'd' for determiner, 'v' for verb, and 'p' for preposition.
 To run the example on an ambiguous sentence with six valid parse trees, enter the following characters at the prompt and then press Ctrl-C, as shown below: